Live Malaga Airport Departures Information

 Departures and check-in/bag drop takes place in T3 and maybe T2, it´s all one big area so don’t worry too much, just check the desk number for your flight on the screens when you enter departures.
 Trolleys are free and generally, the queues at the check-in desk aren´t too bad, but during the peak season expect to wait a while so allow extra time.

-With the tighter security regulations we do advise you to arrive at the airport two hours before your scheduled departure time.
+With the tighter security regulations, we do advise you to arrive at the airport two hours before your scheduled departure time.
 Once you have checked in, keep your boarding pass handy as you will need to show it at security or you can use your mobile and scan your boarding pass.

-As soon as you are through security you will be enter the Passenger Only Zone where you will find the duty free shops and boarding gates.
-To get to all the shops and restaurants you do have to walk through the Duty Free Shop and new luxury shopping area (which is full of designer outlets).
+As soon as you are through security you will enter the “Passenger Only Zone” where you will find the duty free shops and boarding gates.
+To get to all the shops and restaurants you do have to walk through the Duty Free Shop to get to the Malaga Airport Shopping Area.

 You will find the following passenger amenities in T3 in the public area before you go through security

 - The lost property office is located (T3) just before security or you can email them on firstname.lastname@example.org